SvenMichaelKlose/arukanoido/README.md

 # Arukanoido

-Arukanoido is a clone of the famous arcade game "Arkanoid" for the Commodore VIC–20 with at least 35K memory expansion.
-It should be played best with paddles, which are detected automatically as soon as you move them at the beginning of a new game.
-If you don't have paddles Arukanoido switches to a slower joystick mode.
+ARUKANOIDO is a clone of the famous arcade game "Arkanoid" for the Commodore VIC–20 with at least 35K memory expansion.

 This demo comes with the first eight of 33 levels.

+## WAV file for real tapes

 Don't play the WAV file without the volume turned down unless you want your ears zonked.
-Instead, you can record it on a music cassette and slap that into a real VIC.
+Instead, you can record it on a music cassette and slap that into a real VICs C2N drive.

+## Cartidge version

+Currently not working.

 The IMG files are the banks of the cartridge version.
 You can fire them up with VICE like this: